DAN BRAHA - Ph.D. Tel Aviv University, Isreal

 Dr. Rai has won awards for Excellence and exemplary teamwork at Ford Motor Company for his contributions in the area of applied statistics.
 He also received an Employee Recognition Award by FAIA for Ph.D. dissertation in support of Ford Motor Company.
 He is certified as ISO 9000 lead assessor from British Standards Institute, ISO 14000 lead assessor from Marsden Environmental International, and Six Sigma Black Belt from American Society for Quality.

-ADAM J. SULKOWSKI - Assistant Professor of Business Law, Charlton College of Business
+ADAM J. SULKOWSKI - Associate Professor of Business Law & amp; Sustainable Development, Charlton College of Business

 DENNIS PAQUETTE - Director of Business Education & Training